Itsdenty/Binance-Masterclass-Charity-Funding/README.md

     *The tests folder holds the files for integrated tests *The utils folder holds helper functions often reused accross the app such as the response transformer function.

+## Structure of the Smart Contract
+    * Vote token contract for voting funding accounts
+    * Charity token contract for actual charity and donation

 ## Installation.
   * Install [Nodejs](https://nodejs.org/en/download/)